Last Updated: November 19, 2020

 As the number of people crossing the southern border has decreased, the demographic makeup of people arriving at the border has changed.
 In recent years, more families and unaccompanied children have been arriving at the border.
 Many are refugees seeking formal protection through the asylum system.

-According to the most recent CBP data, about 30,000 people were apprehended attempting to cross the southern border in June, 2020.
-A vast majority are single adults (some 27,000) -- but a sizeable number are families and children.
+According to the most recent CBP data, about 66,000 people were apprehended attempting to cross the southern border in October, 2020.
+A vast majority are single adults (some 57,000) — but a sizable number are families and children.

 Few people are familiar with the racist origins of the improper entry (8 U.S.C. § 1325) and re-entry after deportation (8 U.S.C. § 1326) charges made against people crossing the U.S.-Mexico border between ports of entry.
 In the early 1900s, nativists wanted to restrict Mexican immigration, but the agricultural industry relied heavily on Mexican labor.
 In 1929, Coleman Livingston Blease, an unrepentant white supremacist Democrat who was “notorious for playing on the prejudices of poor whites to gain their votes,” proposed a law that would criminalize those who did not cross the border through an official port of entry, where Mexicans would have to pay a high fee and be subjected to kerosene baths and humiliating delousing procedures.
 Because of these fees and procedures, many Mexicans avoided ports of entry and informally crossed the border, as both U.S. and Mexican citizens had done for decades.
 Blease’s law passed and thus improper entry became a federal misdemeanor, punishable up to 6 months in prison, and a felony, punishable up to 20 years when combined with another felony.